 Before exiting the program we need to make sure the network buffers were flushed and our message was actually delivered to RabbitMQ.
 We can do it by gently closing the connection.
+In this example async context manager has been used.

 '''

+async with connection:

+Creating a channel

-await connection.close()
+channel = await connection.channel()

 '''